Full Spectrum Doula Training

 --You will also sign up to observe a class for expectant or new parents.
 This could be a new parent support group, a breastfeeding class, or a newborn care class in your community.

---These classes can be completed online.
-However, live with a teacher and pregnant/postpartum people is strongly preferred.
+--These classes can be completed virtually.
+Live/synchronous with a teacher and pregnant/postpartum people is strongly preferred over pre-recorded content.

 --With our guidance, you will write a simple Business Strategy Outline to set you on the right path when leaving the program.